SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/CloudAdminApp/Controlling_remote_access.md

    ![Organization selector](~/user-guide/images/CloudAdmin_Selector.png)

-1. Click DataMiner Systems in the pane on the left, and then select your DataMiner System in the main pane.
+1. In the pane on the left, under *DataMiner Systems*, select your DataMiner System and select the *Overview* page.

-1. Click the *Edit* button at the top of the pane on the left.
+1. Click the *Edit* button at the top of the page.

 1. Set the *Remote Access* setting to *On* or *Off*, depending on whether you want this to be enabled or not.